What does it cost to insure a home in Charleston, Mt Pleasant or the Barrier Islands?

 9. Does the homeowner smoke or anyone who lives in the house smoke?
 This could increase the premium because the risk of a fire claim is higher.

-11. The dollar amount that the home, contents, attached structures, and additional living expenses will directly impact the premium.
-Nobody wants to overinsure their home because you're just wasting premium dollars but you definitely don't want to underinsure a Charleston house either.
+11. The dollar amount that the home, contents, attached structures and additional living expenses will directly impact the premium.
+Nobody wants to overinsure their home because you're just wasting premium dollars but you definitely don't want to underinsured a Charleston house either.

 The factors are numerous and are dynamic.
 They change as rebuilding cost change, weather predictions change and other factors that the homeowner has no control over.

 As of the time of writing this article we can say in very very general terms what we're seeing to insure a home in these areas are......

 **New Construction in Charleston or Mt Pleasant - A $500,000 house in these areas should be at a low of $2200 to insure.

 **Suburban houses in Charleston or Mt Pleasant over 20 years old - A $500,000 house should be about $2200 if in near new condition and higher if not.